 Among those infected with HCV, 75 to 85 percent will go on to develop chronic illness.
-According to CDC figures, of those:
+According to CDC, of those with chronic HCV:

-- 60–70 percent will develop chronic liver disease
+- 60 to 70 percent will develop chronic liver disease

-- 1–5 percent will die from cirrhosis or liver cancer
+- 1 to 5 percent will die from cirrhosis or liver cancer

-In about 15-25 percent of cases, acute HCV infection clears up without treatment, according to the CDC.
+In about 15 to 25 percent of cases, acute HCV infection clears up without treatment.
 It’s unclear why this happens.

-Early treatment can lower your risk of developing chronic HCV.
+Early treatment can lower your risk for developing chronic HCV.
 Antiviral medications work to eradicate the virus.
-You may need to take them for several months.
+You’ll need to take them for several months.

-If you’ve suffered severe liver damage, you may need a liver transplant.
-However, this is not a cure.
-The virus can attack your new liver.
-It’s likely you’ll still need antiviral medication.
+If you have severe liver damage, you may need a liver transplant.
+However, this isn’t a cure.
+HCV in your blood can attack your new liver, so you’ll still need antiviral medication.

-HCV can be passed from mother to baby during birth, but it’s rare.
-It’s much more likely to be transmitted this way when the mother also has HIV.
-About four out of every 100 babies born to an HCV-positive mother will get the infection, according to the CDC.
+HCV can be transmitted from mother to baby during birth, though it’s rare.
+It’s much more likely to be transmitted this way if the mother also has HIV.
+About 4 out of every 100 babies born to an HCV-positive mother will contract HCV.

 Other surprising facts:

-- Twenty-five percent of people with HIV also have HCV.
+- 25 percent of people with HIV also have HCV.

-- Two to 10 percent of people with HCV also have HBV.
+- 2 to 10 percent of people with HCV also have HBV.

 - HCV tends to progress faster in people with HIV.